-Fast fixes that don’t wreck the lease#
+Fast fixes for an echoey apartment that don’t wreck the lease#

 - Soft stuff first: rug, curtains, couch throw, and a bookshelf with uneven spines beat cheap foam tiles.